Shen-2102687/3020bmi/README.md

 # Description for Lab Test
 # Name: Shen Reddy
+Note: I found a possible error.
+When performing manual calculations, I got that the output for both lines should be A, and the corrected code matches this.
 This code takes as input a data file with the weight and height of individuals and computes the body mass index (BMI).
 The BMI of a person is the weight of a person in kilograms divided by the square of the height in metres.
 The program should then categorise the BMI according to these rules
 * Less than 19: A
 * Not less than 19 but less than 25: B